gordon-google/gcp-logging-sinks-demo/README.md

 $ terraform apply
 ```

 You will need to enter any variables again that don't have defaults provided.
-If no errors are displayed then after a few minutes you should see your Kubernetes Engine cluster in the [GCP Console](https://console.cloud.google.com/kubernetes) with the sample application deployed.
+If no errors are displayed then after a few minutes you should see your Kubernetes Engine cluster in the [gcp Console](https://console.cloud.google.com/kubernetes) with the sample application deployed.

 ## Validation

-If no errors are displayed during deployment, after a few minutes you should see your Kubernetes Engine cluster in the [GCP Console](https://console.cloud.google.com/kubernetes) with the sample application deployed.
+If no errors are displayed during deployment, after a few minutes you should see your Kubernetes Engine cluster in the [gcp Console](https://console.cloud.google.com/kubernetes) with the sample application deployed.

 Now that the application is deployed to Kubernetes Engine we can generate log data and use the [Stackdriver UI](https://console.cloud.google.com/logs) and other tools to view it.